Alluxio/alluxio/docs/en/api/Ufs-Extension-API.md

 - Bundling up the implementation and transitive dependencies in an uber JAR

 A reference implementation can be found in the [alluxio-extensions](https://github.com/Alluxio/alluxio-extensions/tree/master/underfs/tutorial) repository.
-In the rest of this section we describe the steps involved in writing a new under storage extension.
+In the rest of this section, we describe the steps involved in writing a new under storage extension.
 The sample project, called `DummyUnderFileSystem`, uses maven as the build and dependency management tool, and forwards all operations to a local filesystem.

 ### Implement the Under Storage Interface

 The [HDFS Submodule](https://github.com/alluxio/alluxio/tree/master/underfs/hdfs) and [S3A
-Submodule](https://github.com/alluxio/alluxio/tree/master/underfs/s3a) are two good examples of how to enable a storage system to serve as Alluxio's underlying storage.
+Submodule](https://github.com/alluxio/alluxio/tree/master/underfs/s3a) are good examples of how to enable a storage system to serve as Alluxio's underlying storage.

 Step 1: Implement the interface `UnderFileSystem`